-Also, recently they have added Just Egg to the omelette bar!
-So you can go up to that and request a vegan Just Egg omelette to be made.
 The photo below is from @daniara, thank you Daniara for the photo!
 What you see below is Just Egg from the omelette bar, some of the Impossible Hash from the buffet, and some vegan chilaquiles that the chef prepared specially upon request:

 Also during the brunch hours, @hannahhhmcdowell was able to get these things below, some from the buffet, and some prepared for her by the chef!
 Thank you so much for the photos, Hannah!